 Blackboard: Quota Tips and Tricks

-NOTE: Due to the large size of Audio, Video and narrated PowerPoint files, they should not be uploaded directly to Blackboard.
-They should be uploaded to Chipcast (or YouTube) and the share link for the media should be added to Blackboard.
+NOTE: Due to the large size of Audio, Video and narrated PowerPoint files, it is no recommended these files be uploaded directly to Blackboard.
+Instead, they should be uploaded to Chipcast (Panopto) or YouTube and the link shared in the course shell to provide access to the content.
 The following article outlines this process: Upload / Share Existing Media.

 Each course on the Blackboard system has a quota limit of 1 GB.
 This is generally enough space to accommodate a semester's worth of content, however, you may need to adjust this and only upload a week's worth of material at a time.
 Courses exceeding the limit will display a notice near the top of the Blackboard window when attempting to upload additional course content.